bxlab/cmdb-quantbio/assignments/lab/variant_calling/assignment/index.md

 Luckily, you can use the `vcfallelicprimitives` tool (documentation [here](https://github.com/vcflib/vcflib/blob/master/doc/vcfallelicprimitives.md)) to decompose these more complex haplotypes into more manageable biallelic variants.

 Use `vcfallelicprimitives` to decompose complex haplotypes in your filtered VCF from Step 2.2.
 We suggest using the `-k` and `-g` flags to keep annotations for the variant sites and sample genotypes in your VCF.
-Output to a new VCF file.
+Output to a new VCF file.<br><br>

 #### **Step 2.4**: Annotate variants